Verticordia densiflora: Taxonomy and naming

 George placed this species in subgenus Verticordia, section Corymbiformis along with V. polytricha, V. brownii, V. eriocephala and V. capillaris.

 Distribution and habitat

 This verticordia occurs in a wide range of soils and vegetation associations in the south-west of Western Australia, with each variety having slightly differing requirements.

+Conservation

-ConservationPedunculata is the rarest of the five varieties and is classified as "Threatened Flora (Declared Rare Flora — Extant)" by the Western Australian Government Department of Parks and Wildlife and as "Endangered" (EN) under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+Pedunculata is the rarest of the five varieties and is classified as "Threatened Flora (Declared Rare Flora — Extant)" by the Western Australian Government Department of Parks and Wildlife and as "Endangered" (EN) under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
 Variety rosteostella is classified as "Priority Three" meaning that it is poorly known and known from only a few locations but is not under imminent threat.
 The three other varieties are classified as "not threatened".

 Use in horticulture

 Most varieties and forms of this species have been grown and are hardy in gardens in a range of soils and growing conditions.
 Most can be propagated from cuttings and have horticultural merit.